-To allow further events to be processed when a device has been frozen, use XAllowDeviceEvents.
+To allow further events to be processed when a device has been frozen, use XAllowDe-viceEvents.

-int XAllowDeviceEvents(display, device, event_mode, time)
+int XAllowDeviceEvents(display, device, event\mode, time) Display \display; XDevice \device; int event\mode; Time time; display Specifies the connection to the X server.

-Display display; XDevice device; int event_mode; Time time;
+device Specifies the desired device.
+Specifies the event mode.
+You can pass one of these constants: AsyncThisDeevent\mode vice, SyncThisDevice, AsyncOtherDevices, ReplayThisDevice, AsyncAll, or SyncAll. time

-event_mode Specifies the event mode.
-You can pass one of these constants: AsyncThisDevice, SyncThisDevice, AsyncOtherDevices, ReplayThisDevice, AsyncAll, or time Specifies the time.
-This may be either a timestamp expressed in milliseconds, or
+Specifies the time.
+This may be either a timestamp expressed in milliseconds, or CurrentTime.